Kazan: Russian Tsardom period

 As a result of the siege of Kazan in 1552, Tsar Ivan the Terrible conquered the city.
-During the subsequent governorship of Alexander Gorbaty-Shuysky, most of the Kazan's Tatar residents were forcibly Christianized or deported, and mosques and palaces were ruined.
+During the subsequent governorship of Alexander Gorbaty-Shuysky, most of the Kazan's Tatar residents were forcibly Christianised or deported, and mosques and palaces were ruined.
 The surviving Tatar population was moved to a place 50 km away from the city and this place was forcibly settled by Russian farmers and soldiers.
 Tatars in the Russian service were settled in the Tatar Bistäse settlement near the city's wall.
 Later Tatar merchants and handicraft masters also settled there.
 During this period, Kazan was largely destroyed as a result of several great fires.
 After one of them in 1579, the icon Our Lady of Kazan was discovered in the city.

 In the early 17th century, at the beginning of the Time of Troubles in Russia, the Tsardom of Kazan declared independence under the leadership of voyvoda Nikanor Shulgin with the help of the Russian population, but this independence was suppressed by Kuzma Minin in 1612.